jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

 Technologies: JPA, JAX-RS
 Summary: The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence.
 Prerequisites: tasks
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence.
+The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence deployed to Red Hat JBoss Enterprise Application Platform.

 * The client uses HTTP to interact with the service.
 It builds on the *tasks* quickstarts which provide simple Task management with secure login.